 An analysis of the various factors in housing and the basic elements (air, water, etc.) necessary to sustain life which have an impact on the physical and emotional well-being of the individual.
-3 hours lecture.

 CN 220 Consumers and Their Government/3 Units